ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 The ADC filter is enabled by default in OpenTX and is known to cause issues with RC Command data.
 This can result in "jagged" RC command responses in black box logs, caused by sequential RC packets that have the same command value (which were "smoothed" by the ADC filter).
 We recommend turning the ADC filter OFF in [OpenTX](https://www.youtube.com/watch?v=ESr2H_EZ89Q).

-With EdgeTX 2.7, you can set this per-model (Global, On, Off) as this is helpful on Fixed Wing models equipped with PWM receivers connected to slower servos.
+With EdgeTX 2.7 or newer, you can set this per-model (Global, On, Off) as this is helpful on Fixed Wing models equipped with PWM receivers connected to slower servos.

 ## Model Setup